numfocus/gsoc/2017/proposals/bill-engels-pymc3-proposal.md

 Software like BUGS, JAGS, STAN, and PyMC3 have helped make Bayesian inference accessible, allowing it to be employed in everyday modelling tasks.
-Becoming an expert in using and developing PyMC3 under the supervison of mentors would be a huge benefit my academic and professional developemt.
+Becoming an expert in using and developing PyMC3 under the supervison of mentors would be a huge benefit to my academic and professional development.

 ## Appendix

-- Starting MS in Statistics in Fall 2007
+- Starting MS in Statistics in Fall 2017
 - Eligible for GSoC
 - Issue filed on NumFOCUS: [link](https://github.com/numfocus/gsoc/issues/197)